wdcunha/RMI_FileTransfer/README.md

 `docker run --network=rmi_fileTransfer --name server servervol`

->>> TIP: There's a little trick detail that is to put the server address in the Client/StartFileClient.java as the same name (--name server) given in the previous command
+>>> TIP: There's a little trick detail that is to put the server address in the Client/StartFileClient.java as the same name (--name server) given in the previous command, but for this project it is already done

 			FileServerInt server = (FileServerInt)Naming.lookup("rmi://server/abc");